krupt/spring-boot-starter-jsonrpc/README.md

-Implementation of https://www.jsonrpc.org/specification for Spring Boot include integration with Swagger
+# Implementation of https://www.jsonrpc.org/specification for Spring Boot includes integration with Swagger with several limitations:
+- Allows only one any object as params
+- Batch requests not done yet